Clay Sherman of the NJ DEP discussed a flood mitigation project along the Hudson River.

 Major year course (3 credits).
 Forms V-VI.

 This two-semester course is an introduction to basic economic concepts and principles.
 Students will learn to apply these concepts and principles to current economic issues and global events.
-Some of the major areas of focus are the (recent) financial crisis, economic goals, externalities, poverty, globalization, and what makes an economy function to the best of its ability.
+Some of the major areas of focus are Federal Reserve policies in the past and present, current economic goals, externalities, globalization, and what makes an economy function to the best of its ability.
 Students are introduced to supply and demand analysis, fiscal and monetary policy, and trade.
-A class company which the students develop and manage is usually established with company profits going to a charity of the students’ choice.
 Students who complete this course may wish to further their study of economics through enrollment in A.P.
-Economics in their senior year; however, this course is not a prerequisite for admission to the A.P. course.
+Economics in their senior year; however, this course is not a prerequisite nor a guarantee for admission to the A.P. course.

 Major year course.
 3 credits.
 Form VI.
 Prerequisite: Departmental permission (past performance in history, mathematics, and other disciplines is taken into account).

 This course is the equivalent of two semesters of college-level economics.
 The course will cover macroeconomic principles such as supply and demand, inflation, unemployment, and fiscal and monetary policy, as well as microeconomic topics including the nature and function of product markets, price determination, perfect and imperfect competition, efficiency, equity, stability, growth, and the role of government.
-Assessments include a final test covering both macroeconomics and microeconomics.
+Assessments include final tests covering microeconomics and macroeconomics.